vegaprotocol/documentation/docs/concepts/vega-protocol.md

 * The rate of 'for' votes cast by liquidity providers, calculated as the sum of all who voted 'for', divided by the LP participation rate - `LP for rate = SUM (all who voted for) / LP participation rate`

 :::info
-Vote on active proposals on the [Vega token dApp](https://token.fairground.wtf/governance).
+Vote on active proposals on the **[Vega token dApp](https://token.fairground.wtf/governance)**.
 :::

 #### 5. Enacting changes
 If a proposal receives enough token weight in favour within the enactment period, the change/addition is accepted (except for a freeform proposal), and will be enacted on the enactment date defined in the proposal.

 Note the enactment date must be at least the minimum enactment period for the proposal type/subtype (specified by a network parameter for each proposal type) after voting closes.
+See the network parameters and their values on the [Vega block explorer](https://explorer.fairground.wtf/network-parameters).

 ## Asset governance
 Details on asset governance to come.